Many people visit the Valley of the Temples in Agrigento, Sicily and completely miss the luscious botanical garden called the Kolymbetra.

 The garden is entered via a small gateway inside the Valley of the Temples archaeologial site in Agrigento, between the Temple of Castor and Pollux and the Temple of Vulcan.
 You pay a very small extra entrance fee.

 You can buy delicious jams and honey and a few other organic items made from fruits cultivated in the garden – when in season, they sell fresh vegetables and fruit as well.
-To max out no edible offerings, you should go in May, which is fruit season in Sicily, or January, which is citrus season.
+To max out on edible offerings, you should go in May, which is fruit season in Sicily, or January, which is citrus season.

 How to keep your children occupied on journeys